 |Automobiles, motor vehicles, motor vessels, motor homes, etc.

-Stamp tax is levied by each of the 24 jurisdictions, and applies principally to contracts and agreements, deeds, mortgages, and other obligations, agreements, and discharges of a civil, financial, or commercial nature of which there is written evidence or, in certain instances, that are the subject of entries in books of account.
+Stamp tax is levied by each of the 24 jurisdictions into which Argentina is divided, and applies principally to contracts and agreements, deeds, mortgages, and other obligations, agreements, and discharges of a civil, financial, or commercial nature of which there is written evidence or, in certain instances, that are the subject of entries in books of account.
 The average tax rate is 1% applicable on the economic value of the contract.

 In the city of Buenos Aires, the standard tax rate is 1% of the aggregate amount of the transactions, contracts, and deeds that are subject to the stamp tax.
-Special rates of 0.5%, 1.2%, 3%, and 3.6% are also established; and, in the case of transactions involving uncertain consideration, a fixed tax of 2,500 Argentine pesos (ARS) is applicable (on the fulfilment of certain conditions).
+Special rates of 0.5%, 1.2%, 3%, and 3.6% are also established; and, in the case of transactions involving uncertain consideration, a fixed tax of ARS 2,500 is applicable (on the fulfilment of certain conditions).